sendgrid/sendgrid-ruby/USAGE.md

 ## Create API keys

-**This enpoint allows you to create a new random API Key for the user.**
+**This endpoint allows you to create a new random API Key for the user.**

 A JSON request body containing a "name" property is required.
 If number of maximum keys is reached, HTTP 403 will be returned.